 Rescuing behavior comes from learning to:

-Finish the laundry or make dinner when your parent dealt with a chronic illness.
+- Finish the laundry or make dinner while your parent dealt with a chronic illness

 The Cost of Staying the Rescuer